 Waiting out the Covid19 quarantine has given us the chance to finally do some things we’ve been waiting to do, but haven’t had the time … like a splashy, new reno on our website and starting a blog.
-We’ve been wading in shallow waters with plans and ideas, but didn’t take the plunge until now.
-So we’re really excited to have you here, looking at the new site and reading our debut blog post.
+We’re excited to have you here and look forward to using this space to share our thoughts on the latest trends and news in architecture and interiors.
+Thanks for visiting and reading our debut blog post!

 Should I Hire an Architect?

 So diving right in … we thought we’d start a Why series of posts and the first big Why topic we decided to tackle was: Why you should hire an architect.
 As Chicago residential architects, we’ve met with scores of homeowners to talk about their home building projects over the years.
 Sometimes we’re introduced by mutual friends in a social setting, chatting casually with them and offering suggestions; at other times, we’ll meet formally in our studio with potential clients.
 Before our services are retained, a topic that frequently comes up is, “Do I really need to hire an architect for this project?”

 If you’re here visiting our site as a first-time home buyer thinking about renovating a vintage home, or you’re finally ready to embark on your dream of building a vacation home, “Should I hire an architect?” or “Can the builder do this for me?” has probably crossed your mind, too.
 As architects, specializing in one-of-a-kind homes for over 25 years, the answer is simple — “Yes, you should hire an architect!”

 To better understand why hiring an architect is essential, it’s helpful to gain insight into what architects do and how their involvement can transform your project.
 First, we’d like to shed some light on the architectural process by introducing the five phases of architectural design.
 Later on, in subsequent posts, we’ll dig into each phase to highlight the architect’s role in developing your project from concept to completion.